-When fishing with soft plastics it’s important to use braid because it doesn’t stretch therefore your always in contact with the lure and you’ll feel the bumps and bites.
-To improve your catch rate it’ recommended to use a leader.
-Fluro carbon is fused fishing line which means its thinner in diameter and harder to see in water.
-I always use about a rod length of Fluro carbon leader.
-When bream fishing I go very light 2-4 pound but when fishing for flathead ill jump up to 8-pound.
-Flathead have quite sharp bristles and they’ll often chew up your leader so always go a little bit heavier.
+Let’s focus on the soft plastic set up first a 2-4 kilo rod, a 2500 series reel and line strength between 6 to 12-pound are ideal for targeting flatties.
+When fishing with soft plastics it’s important to use braid because it doesn’t stretch therefore you are always in contact with the lure and you’ll feel the bumps and bites.
+To improve your catch rate it’s recommended to use a leader.
+Fluorocarbon is a fused fishing line which means it’s thinner in diameter and harder to see in the water.
+I use 1-rod length of Fluorocarbon leader.
+When bream fishing I go very light 2-4 pounds but when fishing for flathead ill jump up to 8-12pound.
+Flathead has sharp bristle-like teeth and will often chew up your leader so it’s a good idea to go a little bit heavier.

 Flathead HOTSPOTS around Melbourne and Victoria

 - Port Phillip Bay